pesto-students/exercises-batch-8/README.md

           });
         });
       ```

+The snippet mentioned above is an example of `Integration` testing as the tests are designed to validate the `/tasks API` behavior for the `GET` and `POST` requests.
+These tests are necessary to ensure that the clients of the `API` receive the correct responses.

+Some of the possible clients could be

+- `Browser Front-end`
+- `Command Line Tools`
+- `Plug-ins` for other systems such as browsers or IDEs etc

 **4) Below are 2 snippets of code which achieve the same functionality.
 Which snippet of code is better testable and WHY?**